abhishek-kumar-code/Redfish_Public/Specification.md

 #### HTTP Methods

 An attractive feature of the RESTful interface is the very limited number of operations which are supported.
 The following table describes the general mapping of operations to HTTP methods.
-If the value in the column entitled "required" has the value "yes" then the HTTP method shall be supported by an SPMA interface.
+If the value in the column entitled "required" has the value "yes" then the HTTP method shall be supported by a Redfish interface.

 | HTTP Method | Interface Semantic                       | Required  |
 | ---         | ---                                      | ---       |